-- Class I, which consists of Dr. Worland, whose term will expire at our annual meeting of stockholders to be held in 2019; - Class II, which consists of Dr. Mattingly and Dr. Twiford, whose term will expire at the Annual Meeting; and - Class III, which consists of Mr. LaRue, Dr. Theuer and Mr. Walker, whose terms will expire at our annual meeting of stockholders to be held in 2018.
+- · Class I, which consists of Dr. Wang and Dr. Worland, whose terms will expire at our annual meeting of stockholders to be held in 2019; - · Class II, which consists of Dr. Mattingly and Dr. Twiford, whose terms will expire at our annual meeting of stockholders to be held in 2020; and - Class III, which consists of Mr. LaRue, Dr. Theuer and Mr. Walker, whose terms will expire at the Annual Meeting.

 At each annual meeting of stockholders, the successors to directors whose terms then expire will serve until the third annual meeting following their election and until their successors are duly elected and qualified.
-The authorized size of our board of directors is currently six members.
+The authorized size of our board of directors is currently seven members.
 The authorized number of directors may be changed only by resolution by a majority of the board of directors.
 This classification of the board of directors may have the effect of delaying or preventing changes in our control or management.
 Our directors may be removed for cause by the affirmative vote of the holders of at least 662/3% of our voting stock.